 Tomten Farm is a small diverse farm run by Brian Garretson and Autumn Campbell on 18 acres in Prince Edward County, Virginia.
 With 2.5 acres dedicated to annual vegetable production, Tomten Farm offers a wide array of organically grown produce and herbs for local markets, restaurants, and our CSA shares.
 Our goal is to offer high quality, excellent tasting produce for people who love to cook.
 While focused on produce, Tomten Farm is a diverse operation, which involves raising animals for meat on our pastures throughout the farm.
-Chickens (Red Ranger, Red Broiler, or Freedom Ranger) will be available June through November.
-Ducks (Muscovy) and turkeys (Broad Brested Bronze) will be available in the Fall.
+Chickens (Red Ranger or Freedom Ranger) will be available June through December and Ducks (Muscovy) will be available in the Fall & Winter.

 A little bit about us: we love food, growing it, cooking it, and eating it.
 Collectively we have worked over 20 years in the food and beverage industry and over 10 on farms.
 Brian grew up in the rural Midwest, and at 13 he got his first job working at a gigantic hybrid-seed corn operation.
 For the next six years he continued working on farms, developing a strong connection to the agricultural community.
 Years later while living in Portland, Oregon and working in the restaurant industry he began to research about how food can be grown sustainably.
 He started concentrating on small-scale gardening and eventually decided to move back to the country to work on small, diverse, sustainable farms so he could learn how to grow food in a traditional way.